dlopezb93/DLB.EventBus.Transport/README.md

 ### Publisher

 DLB.EventBus.Transport.Kafka allow to set PartitionKey when you publish a new message in a topic.
-Only you need inject class 'ITransportPublisher':
+Only you need to do is inject class 'ITransportPublisher':

 ```csharp
 public HelloWorldController(